javnik36/NextbikeOSM/README.md

 4. Open html with data :lollipop:

 ##Technical details
-This script tries to match stations by ref, when impossible looks for closest node using Haversine formula. ***Note that sometimes the closest node is not correct node!*** Then chcecks tags and compares strings in name tag using [GESTALT.C (Ratcliff/Obershelp Pattern Recognition Algorithm)](http://collaboration.cmc.ec.gc.ca/science/rpn/biblio/ddj/Website/articles/DDJ/1988/8807/8807c/8807c.htm) built-in [python difflib module](https://docs.python.org/3.4/library/difflib.html).
+This script tries to match stations by ref, when impossible looks for closest node using Haversine formula. ***Note that sometimes the closest node is not correct node!*** Then checks tags and compares strings in name tag using [GESTALT.C (Ratcliff/Obershelp Pattern Recognition Algorithm)](http://collaboration.cmc.ec.gc.ca/science/rpn/biblio/ddj/Website/articles/DDJ/1988/8807/8807c/8807c.htm) built-in [python difflib module](https://docs.python.org/3.4/library/difflib.html).
 And of course...it make html from it :)

 ##Help
 Open [nextbike_valid.py](https://github.com/javnik36/NextbikeOSM/blob/master/nextbike_valid.py) in command line using: